 3.)
 Small children have very little control over their lives, and the more powerless they feel, the more likely they are to make eating, getting dressed, going to the potty, etc. a battle of wills.
 Giving choices, engaging your child in making plans, and being flexible and responsive on a daily basis are good ‘proactive’ parenting, but little people are notorious for their awkward timing in deciding to suddenly assert their independence!
 Be prepared for those challenging moments by deciding ahead of time how you will respond.
 (See below for some ideas!)

 4.)
 Listen, listen, listen!
 The first question parents ask me is almost always, “How do I get my child to listen?”
 And my first response is usually, “How well do you listen?”
 As Ralph Waldo Emerson so aptly put it, “What you do speaks so loud that I cannot hear what you say.”
 In other words, our children learn best by imitation.
 If every time our little ones ask for our attention we say, “Just a minute,” then we cannot expect instant attention from them.
-If when they speak to us our eyes constantly stray back to our computers and iphones, we should not be surprised if they have a hard time looking at us when we ask them to.
+If when they speak to us our eyes constantly stray back to our computers and iPhones, we should not be surprised if they have a hard time looking at us when we ask them to.
 Listening is a two-way street that starts and ends with us, the adults.

 5.)
 Boundaries are our friends!
 Many people believe that Gentle Parenting is a form of un-parenting, but nothing could be further from the truth.
 Gentle Parenting is involved parenting~interactive, engaged, active parenting.
 It takes focused attention, planning, participation, research, and so much more to be an empathetic, responsive parent who is in tune with their child’s needs and who is prepared to make whatever sacrifices are necessary to meet those needs.
 That said, in any home, like in any civilized society, boundaries are necessary for everyone’s safety and comfort.
-It is in the choosing and enforcing of those boundaries that Gentle Parenting distinguishes itself.
-In a Gently Parented home, boundaries are focused on guiding rather than controlling children and are enforced through empathetic and creative resolutions rather than harsh punitive consequences.
+It is in the choosing and maintaining of those boundaries that Gentle Parenting distinguishes itself.
+In a gently parented home, boundaries are focused on guiding rather than controlling children and are maintained through empathetic and creative resolutions rather than harsh punitive consequences.
 (See below for some ideas!)

 6.)
 Watch your attitude!
 Do you have angry eyes?
 A sharp tone?
 Do you issue commands and demand compliance?
 Do you sigh and roll your eyes when frustrated with your little one?
 All of these things contribute to creating resistance in children.
 Really, who wants to cooperate with someone who is demanding, impatient, sarcastic, angry, etc?
 Does feeling like a burden or a failure ever motivate anyone?
 Is a desire to please rooted in correction or connection?
 Think about how you like to be treated by authority figures (supervisors, law enforcement, etc.) and then treat your children the way you want to be treated!
 This not only reduces challenging behavior, but also models The Golden Rule~Do to others as you want them to do to you…an excellent life lesson!